bgjx/lqt-moment-magnitude/README.md

 - **Submit and Pull Request**: Open the pull request (PR) on the original repository, detailing your changes and their purpose.

 **Who can contributes ?**
-* Geophysicist/Seismologist: To validate and improve moment magnitude calculation method for better accuracy.
+* **Geophysicist/Seismologist**: To validate and improve moment magnitude calculation method for better accuracy.
-* Python Developer: To optimize code or expand features.
+* **Python Developer**: To optimize code or expand features.
-* Data Scientist: To refine the ray tracing and spectral fitting algorithm to handle larger datasets effectively.
+* **Data Scientist**: To refine the ray tracing and spectral fitting algorithm to handle larger datasets effectively.
-* ML/AI Engineer: To revolutionized the method to Artificial Intelligence approach.
+* **ML/AI Engineer**: To revolutionized the method to Artificial Intelligence approach.
-* Open-Source Enthusiast: Anyone passionate about python programming and scientific research.
+* **Open-Source Enthusiast**: Anyone passionate about python programming and scientific research.

 --------------
 ### Report Bugs
 If you encounter any issues while running **lqtmoment**, please report them here: [Report Bugs](https://github.com/bgjx/lqt-moment-magnitude/issues).
 To help maintainer address the problem efficiently, include the following details:

 - Your operating system and Python Version(e.g., Windows11 Python 3.11)
 - A detailed description of the bug, including steps to reproduce it and any error messages.

 Your contributions is crucial for improving the tool!